rudberga/CI-MS1-wedding-website/README.md

 <p align="center"><strong>Milestone 1 project - Full Stack Web Developer course - Code Institute</strong></p>

 This website will work as the invitation and information page for a wedding.
-The point of having a website instead of a classic letter invitation is for the guests (users) to have easy access to all info they need and to be able to RSVP directly via a form.
-It is also a much better way for the website owner (couple getting married) to have an easy way of keeping track on RSVP's as well as other requests.
+The point of having a website such as this instead of a classic letter invitation is for the guests/users to have easy access to all the info they need and to be able to RSVP directly via a form.
+It is also a much better way for the couple getting married to keep track on RSVP's as well as other requests that might come in.

 [Link to deployed website!](https://rudberga.github.io/CI-MS1-wedding-website/index.html)